haahussain/ETL_and_Data_Analysis_Media_Industry/README.md

 - Executing mySQL queries to access our DB.
 - Making visuals using the Matplotlib library.

-All notebooks with the source code is located in the notebooks folder.
+All notebooks with the source code are located in the notebooks folder.
 ## Getting our data
 We used python's Beautiful Soup library to webscrape from https://www.the-numbers.com/ to get our movie data.
 We got data from 1978-2019 on 906 movies.
 For each movie we got:
 - the title